-How to care for your chickens when you need to go on vacation.
+How to care for your chickens when you're on vacation: 7 simple steps.

 So you're tired and jaded and need some time away, but you can't work out who could care for your flock as well as you do?

-It happens to us all - no matter how much we love our chickens, we need a break.
-But we can't work out how to make sure our chickens are as well cared for as we want them to be.
+It happens to us all: no matter how much we love our chickens, we need a break.

 Or perhaps you need to leave your home for other reasons: a family emergency, or working away, for example.

-Whether you're taking a short time away from your flock or a couple of weeks, with a little careful planning there are ways to manage it so you don't need to feel tied to your chickens all year round.
+Whether you need a few days or a couple of weeks, with careful planning there are ways to manage it so you don't need to feel tied to your chickens all year round.

 Here are 7 simple steps to make sure you get the holiday you deserve, or you can take that unexpected time away without needing to panic.